 How to Develop a Successful Security Awareness Training Program

-Your first decision revolves around the question of whether to outsource your training to external experts or manage it in-house.
+Your first decision centers on whether to outsource your training to external experts or manage it in-house.

-Outsourcing grants you quick and easy access to specialized knowledge and experience, offering a cost-effective solution if you lack in-house expertise.
+Outsourcing provides quick and easy access to specialized knowledge and experience, offering a cost-effective solution when you lack in-house expertise.
 Outsourcing also provides scalability by eliminating the need for infrastructure and dedicated trainers.
 However, it may offer less control and potentially misalign with your goals.

-Conversely, managing training in-house means you have greater control over keeping content aligned with your organizational objectives.
+Conversely, managing training in-house gives you greater control over aligning content with your organizational objectives.
 However, it can be resource-intensive and become outdated without regular updates – especially if your organization lacks cybersecurity expertise.

 The following components are critical for effective security awareness training, regardless of your choice.